Performance of Compressive Parameter Estimation via K-Median Clustering: Introduction

-In this paper, we propose a new method for \CPE~that uses \PDs~and sparsity and replaces the hard thresholding operator with $K$-median clustering.
-This modification is motivated by the fact that $K$-median clustering solves the \EMD-sparse approximation problem \cite{gupta2010sparse, indyk2011k-median}.
-We also provide an analysis of the connection between the \EMD~between a pair of true and estimated coefficient vectors and the corresponding parameter estimation error.
-Some of our contributions can be detailed as follows.
-First, we theoretically show that the \EMD~between the sparse \PD~coefficient vectors provides an upper bound for the parameter estimation error, motivating the use of EMD-based algorithms to minimize the parameter estimation error.
-Second, we formulate theorems that provide performance guarantees for \PD-based parameter estimation when clustering methods are used; these guarantees refer to the correlation function of the parametric signal model, which measures the magnitude of the inner product between signal observations corresponding to different parameters.
-Third, we analyze the effect of the decay of the parametric signal's correlation function on the performance of clustering parameter estimation methods, and relate these guarantees to the performance of the clustering methods under \CS~compression and signal noise.
+In this paper, we proposed a new \PD-based method for \CPE~that replaces the hard thresholding operator, a widely used sparse approximation operator in sparse recovery algorithms to solve the sparse approximation problem under Euclidean distance, with $K$-median clustering, a novel sparse approximation operator that returns the optimal sparse approximation vector in terms of the \EMD~\cite{gupta2010sparse, indyk2011k-median}.
+Our main contributions can be detailed as follows.
+First, we show theoretically that the \EMD~between the sparse \PD~coefficient vectors provides an upper bound for the parameter estimation error, motivating the use of algorithms minimizing the \EMD~between coefficient vectors to achieve small parameter estimation error.
+Second, we formulate theorems that provide performance guarantees for parameter estimation with our proposed clustering methods; these guarantees are based on the correlation between \PD~elements.
+Third, we analyze the effect of the decay of the correlation between \PD~elements on the performance of our proposed method, and elaborate on our guarantees when \CS~compression and signal noise are involved.
 Finally, we introduce and analyze the joint use of thresholding and clustering methods to address performance loss resulting from compression and noise.
-Although this paper focuses on the parameter estimation problem with $1$-dimensional parameters, our work can be easily extended to $2$-D and higher-dimensional parameter estimation.
+Although this paper focuses on one-dimensional parameters, our work can be easily extended to multidimensional parameter estimation by using $K$-median clustering for multidimensional spaces.

-Previous works have considered the use of the \EMD~to measure the sparse recovery error \cite{gupta2010sparse, indyk2011k-median}, but have not focused on its application with \PDs~and the resulting impact on parameter estimation performance.
-Furthermore, these previous works require a specially tailored \CS~measurement matrix and assume that sparsity is present in the canonical representation.
-Finally, the recovery algorithm is implemented via optimization, in contrast to the greedy algorithm that is proposed in this paper, and we are not aware of prior work that leverages the previously known connection between \EMD~and $K$-median clustering in sparse recovery algorithms.